guozhengli2021/homepage/_pages/about.md

 ---

 Hi, welcome to my homepage.
 I am Guozheng, an assistant professor at School of Computer Science, Beijing Intitute of Technology, China.
 My research interest is about information visualization, human-computer interaction.

+Before joining BIT, I received my Ph.D. degree in Computer Science at the School of EECS, Peking University in 2021, supervised by Prof. Xiaoru Yuan in the <a href='https://vis.pku.edu.cn/wiki/'>Visualization and Visual Analytics Group</a>.
+I received my Bachelor degree of Computer Science (Elite Class) from <a href='https://en.sdu.edu.cn/'>Shandong University</a> in 2016.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.